- What if HTTPS Everywhere breaks some site that I use?

 If you want to protect yourself against monitoring of the sites you visit, consider using HTTPS Everywhere together with software like Tor.

 You can learn how to write rules that teach HTTPS Everywhere to support new sites.
-You can install these rules in your own browser or send them to us for possible inclusion in the official version.
+You can add these rules in your own browser (under "see more" in HTTPS Everywhere menu > "Add a rule for this site") or send them to us for possible inclusion in the official version.

 What if the site doesn't support HTTPS, or only supports it for some activities, like entering credit card information?